Recoleta, Buenos Aires: Museums and cultural centers

 Next to the cemetery is the former General Juan José Viamonte Shelter, administered in the past by the Recollect Fathers.
 When it ceased functioning as a shelter for the indigent, it was acquired by the city and converted into the Centro Cultural Recoleta, one of the most important exhibition halls for the plastic arts in the city.
-150 meters away, across Libertador Avenue, is the el Museo Nacional de Bellas Artes (MNBA), which holds in its permanent collection works of art by Argentine artists such as Berni and Seguí, as well as works by European masters such as Titian, Goya, Rembrandt, Gauguin, and Manet.
+150 meters away, across Libertador Avenue, is the Museo Nacional de Bellas Artes (MNBA), which holds in its permanent collection works of art by Argentine artists such as Berni and Seguí, as well as works by European masters such as Titian, Goya, Rembrandt, Gauguin, and Manet.
 To the east, along Posadas Street, is the Palais de Glace, which was, at the beginning of the twentieth century, an ice skating rink.
 It has since been turned into a multimedia exhibition center.
-Behind Carlos Thays Park is located the Centro Municipal de Exposiciones, which houses a wide variety of exhibitions and cultural events.
+The Centro Municipal de Exposiciones, which houses a wide variety of exhibitions and cultural events, is located behind Carlos Thays Park.